-I made these oven roasted chicken wings with a fabulous spicy BBQ recipe from the Ball website.
+I made these oven-roasted BBQ chicken wings with a fabulous spicy BBQ recipe from the Ball website.
 The sauce is packed with flavour and I can’t wait to use it in a variety of ways.
-I immediately thought of chicken wings because I haven’t done a recipe here before, and I mean who doesn’t like a good BBQ chicken wing?
+I immediately thought of oven-roasted chicken wings because I haven’t done a recipe here before, and I mean who doesn’t like a good BBQ chicken wing?

 This kind of food is perfect for summer and entertaining.
 Apart from the barbecue sauce, which takes a little time to make, once you have it on hand, you simply baste the chicken and bang it in the oven for 40 minutes until caramelized and cooked through.
 You could do legs, thighs or wings too, or a mix of all three.